databio/pypiper/docs/best-practices.md

 	If you develop your pipeline in a git repository, Pypiper will automatically record the commit hash when you run a pipeline, making it easy to figure out **exactly** what code version you ran.

 * **Record stats as you go**.
-	In other words, don't do all your stats (`report_result()`) and QC at the end, do it along the way.
-This makes it easy for you to monitor pipeline performance, and couples stats with how far the pipeline makes it, so you could make use of a partially completed (or even ultimately failed) pipelines.
+	In other words, don't do all your stats (`report_result()`) and QC at the end; do it along the way.
+This facilitates monitoring and maximizes availability of statistics even when a pipeline fails.

 * **Use looper args**.
 	Even if you're not using looper at first, use `looper_args` and your pipeline will be looper-ready when it comes time to run 500 samples.